Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 exit
 ```

-Now build the drakvuf using the following commands
+## Build the DRAKVUF using the following commands

 ```bash
 cd ~/drakvuf
 autoreconf -vi
 ```
 In Windows 7 "***Etwmon plugin***" fails , therefore we need to disable this plugin while configuration.
-This plugin works fine with Windows 10 so no need to disable it.
+This plugin works fine with Windows 10 so no need to disable it if using a windows 10.

 ```bash
 CC=clang ./configure --enable-debug --disable-plugin-etwmon